Agrippa d'Aubigné: Legacy

 the Duke of Noailles, in 1698.
 Through Françoise, Agrippa d'Aubigné's descendants include Hélie, Duke of Noailles (born 1943), Adrienne de Noailles (1759–1807), who married the famous Marquis de Lafayette, and King Philippe of Belgium (born 1960).

 The poet's younger son Theodore d'Aubigné (1613–1670) continued on the d'Aubigné line.

 The members of the d'Aubigné family who remained Protestant eventually emigrated in the late 1680s and avoided the Monarchy's crackdown on Huguenots who remained in France.
 Later, by 1715, many of them had settled near Falls Church, Virginia, and had changed their name to Dabney.

-Since the rediscovery of d'Aubigné and his poetry by the Romantics, the Huguenot soldier-poet has been translated from Middle French to Polish by Nobel Prize-winning poet Wisława Szymborska.
+Since the rediscovery of d'Aubigné and his poetry by the Romantics, the Huguenot soldier-poet has been translated from Middle French to Polish by Nobel Prize-winning poet Wisława Szymborska and has inspired the English-language poet Ezra Pound.